 Phase 1 of the route was completed in June 2015 and runs between Hallsworth Road and Cleavley Athletics Track.

 The second phase of the route was completed in July 2017 and links the Bridgewater Canal at Worsley to Phase 1 at Cleavley Athletics Track.

-Cycle City Ambition Grant funding has been secured to deliver the first phase of the Salford Cycleway along the A6/Bolton Road:
+Salford’s priority corridor for cycling is the A6.
+Cycle City Ambition funding has been used to deliver the first phase of improvements which include:

-The Ordsall Quietway will create a safe route between Irwell River Park (the riverside path that links Manchester City Centre to Salford Quays) and MediaCityUK and The Quays.
+The Ordsall Quietway improved the route between Irwell River Park (the riverside path that links Manchester City Centre to Salford Quays) and MediaCityUK and The Quays via quiet streets.

-Funding has also been allocated to improve cycling links to Walkden Station.
-Feasibility work is underway and it is anticipated that improvements will be completed by March 2019.
+Funding has been allocated to improve cycling links to Walkden Station.
+Design work is underway and it is anticipated that improvements will be undertaken during 2019.